codacy/chart/docs/index.md

 ```

 ## Setting up the Kubernetes infrastructure

-To install Codacy you need a Kubernetes cluster, versions 1.14.\* or 1.15.\*.

 You can follow one of the guides below to quickly set up a Kubernetes cluster on your cloud infrastructure using Terraform configuration files provided by Codacy: